tords-dispensary/tords-dispensary/README.md

 <p align="center">
    .
 I am an Addiction holder and Apathy holder.
 <p align="center">
 .
-Please do not interect if you are under 17.
+Please do not interect if you are under 17, 16 thin ice.
 <p align="center">
 .
 You may c + h at any time.
 <p align="center">